sinabaghal/sinabaghal.github.io/_pages/about.md

 ---
 I am a data scientist, quantitative analyst, and former mathematician with a passion for applying my expertise in data science and quantitative finance.
 My professional experience includes roles as a data scientist, machine learning researcher, and quantitative analyst.

 I earned my PhD in Mathematics from the University of Waterloo in 2021, and I hold both a master's and a bachelor's degree in Mathematics from Sharif University of Technology.
 My [PhD research](https://uwspace.uwaterloo.ca/handle/10012/16872) focused on Stochastic Optimization, while my earlier studies delved into Fundamental Mathematics.
+You can find my CV [here](https://sinabaghal.github.io/files/CV.pdf).

 # Projects